- Home

 Follow-up appointments

 After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
-You will also be able to discuss how you’re feeling and any concerns you have.
-You may have blood tests, imaging scans or an endoscopy if necessary.
+During these check-ups, you may have blood tests, imaging scans or an endoscopy if necessary.
+You will also be able to discuss how you’re feeling and any concerns you may have.

-How often you will need to see your doctor will depend on the level of monitoring needed for the type and stage of the cancer.
-Current treatment guidelines do not recommend a set time frame for follow-up tests.
+How often you will need to see your doctor will depend on the level of monitoring needed for the type and stage of the cancer you had.
 You should also see a dietitian for advice about good nutrition.
 Check-ups will become less frequent if you have no further problems.

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.